LuigiCavalieri/quotes-app/readme.md

 # the necessary information.
 #
 # For the POSTGRES-related variables, you have to use
-# the parameters you choose when you created the database:
+# the parameters you chose when you created the database:
 #
 # POSTGRES_HOST=localhost
 # POSTGRES_USER=quotes_master